dettonville/dettonville.org/content/development/contributing.md

 </tbody>
 </table>

-MapStruct follows the _Fork & Pull_ development approach.
-To get started just fork the [MapStruct repository](http://github.com/dettonville/dettonville) to your GitHub account and create a new topic branch for each change.
-Once you are done with your change, submit a [pull request](https://help.github.com/articles/using-pull-requests) against the MapStruct repo.
+Dettonville follows the _Fork & Pull_ development approach.
+To get started just fork the [Dettonville repository](http://github.com/dettonville/dettonville) to your GitHub account and create a new topic branch for each change.
+Once you are done with your change, submit a [pull request](https://help.github.com/articles/using-pull-requests) against the Dettonville repo.

 When doing changes, keep the following best practices in mind: